qualitus/performance-tests/README.md

-# performance-testsuite
-Community Performance Testsuite for ILIAS
+# Performance Testsuite
+This is (going to be) the official community performance testsuite for ILIAS.

+It is documented in this [wiki](https://github.com/qualitus/performance-tests/wiki).